netxms/netxms-doc/admin/agent-management.rst

 --------------------------------------------

 ``ExternalParameter`` defines name of the metric and command that is executed synchronously when this metric is requested by server.
-There can be provided parameters from DCI configuration, that will be available like $1, $2, $3..., $9 variables.
+Parameters from  DCI configuration can be provided, these will be available as $1, $2, $3..., $9 variables.
 To accept arguments metric name should contain "(*)" symbols after name.
-Only first line of script output will be given as a result of execution(metric value).
+Only first line of script output will be given as a result of execution (metric value).

 ``ExternalParameterShellExec`` has same meaning as ``ExternalParameter`` and behaves identically on non-Windows systems.
 On Windows systems ``ExternalParameter`` executes specified command using system process execution